Scary headlines proclaim the return of the killer bacterial infection. We asked an infectious disease expert to separate the hype from the facts.

 Turns out the plague—or Black Death, as it was called by the Europeans who survived this fearsome killer in the Middle Ages—isn’t a disease of the past.
-This month, health officials have reported three cases in Santa Fe County, New Mexico.
+In the last two weeks, public health officials have confirmed that fleas in two Arizona counties have tested positive for the infectious disease.
+The affected counties are Navajo County and Coconino County, where plague-infested fleas were found on prairie dogs near the town of Taylor, the Associated Press reported.

+The news comes on the heels of three cases of the plague reported in humans in Santa Fe County, New Mexico, earlier this summer.
 The first case, identified in a 63-year-old man, was reported in early June.
-This week, the New Mexico Department of Health confirmed that two women (ages 52 and 62) also have the illness.
+Later in the month, the New Mexico Department of Health confirmed that two women (ages 52 and 62) also had the illness.
 All three victims spent days in the hospital but have since been released, according to media reports.

 RELATED: Bug Bites: How to Prevent and Treat

 The plague, which is caused by the bacterium Yersinia pestis, doesn't usually make headlines, at least not in the United States.
-The recent cases in New Mexico raise questions—such as how do you even get the plague?
+The recent infections in fleas in Arizona and in people in New Mexico raise questions—such as how do you even get the plague?
 And should you be worried about it?
 We spoke to an infectious disease specialist for answers.

 What exactly is plague?

 “Plague is a very virulent infectious disease that’s often transmitted from animal host to human by the bite of a flea carrying the bacteria,” explains Claire Panosian Dunavan, professor of medicine emeritus in the division of infectious diseases at the David Geffen School of Medicine at UCLA.
 “It can also be acquired if a human handles an infected rodent, a common reservoir for the Yersinia pestis bacterium.”